 Every week… YES, every week… you and your team should update a KPI Dashboard such as this:

 Let me make something abundantly clear.
 When a weekly metric is in the red or yellow, you should not panic, and your team member should not be shamed.
 This is progressive and offers learning experiences and opportunities that will only help grow your program faster.

 New Visitors dropped from green to yellow… Should we turn the YouTube ads back on or crank up email marketing to prospects?

-Conversions from email marketing dropped from green to red… Are we sending too many awareness-level emails?
-What was the focus or form of content that was causing green-level conversion rates?
+Website conversions from email marketing dropped from green to red… Are we sending too many awareness-level emails?
+What was the focus or form of content that was causing green-level website conversion rates?

 Over time, tracking these KPIs and making weekly or monthly adjustments will lead to a successful conversion rate program, as well as recognition from the C-Suite!

 Google Analytics.
 If you’re not using this or maximizing its capabilities, then your conversion rate program’s KPIs are going to be a bit hazy.

 Where are your visitors coming from?
 Are you using UTM parameters in your email marketing, social media, and online advertising campaigns?
 Where are your visitors in the buyer’s journey?

 If you can’t answer these questions, then you and your team will have to optimize Google Analytics before you do anything, and this also involves integrating GA with your marketing automation, email marketing, CRM and other relevant software.

 If you’re an SMB, SME or Enterprise level company, then I think you’d be interested to know that you can gain visibility into most, if not all, of your competitors’ analytics.